-Career and Technical Education End-of-Program (CTE EOP) Assessment for Articulated Credit is one measure of career readiness as a transition readiness indicator of the Kentucky’s accountability system.
+Career and Technical Education End-of-Program (CTE EOP) Assessment for Articulated Credit is one measure of career readiness as a postsecondary readiness indicator for Kentucky’s accountability system.
 CTE EOP Assessments are state developed assessments based upon clear and concise standards identified by Kentucky employers, aligned with CTE career pathways and associated with statewide articulation agreements with postsecondary partners.

-The CTE EOP Assessment testing window is February 1 – March 31 of the current school year.
-Schools must meet CRITICAL DEADLINES in order for students to test.
+The CTE EOP Assessment testing window for 2022-2023 is February 20 - March 31.
+Schools MUST meet CRITICAL DEADLINES in order for students to test.

 This manual describes procedures that district and school CTE EOP Assessment coordinators must follow before, during and after administration of the assessment.